 Without the support of our partners, this project could never have happened.

-This is the DLX-150B Firebolt, DARE’s first liquid-fueled engine.
+This is the DLX-150B Firebolt, DARE’s first liquid-fuelled engine.
 Burning 6.2 kilograms of liquid oxygen and ethanol per second and producing 15 kN of thrust.
 The engine is regeneratively cooled, with the ethanol flowing through 84 cooling channels in the chamber.
 These channels are built around the chamber walls.
-Normally this leads to a complex manufacturing process, but the DLX-150B is 3D printed from Inconel 718, by our main sponsor, Materialise.
+Normally this leads to a complex manufacturing process, but the DLX-150B is 3D printed from Inconel 718, by Sparrow’s main sponsor, Materialise.
 Due to the engine’s small size the throat will experience such extreme heat that additional cooling is required.
 This is accomplished using film cooling, where a fraction of the ethanol from the cooling channels is injected directly into the chamber.
 There, it forms a thin cold layer, protecting the nozzle walls from the extreme heat.

 DLX-150B Engine, showing the 3D printed nozzle.